Radiohead (Radiohead): Biography of the group

 At some point in the early 21st century, Radiohead became more than just a band: they became a foothold for all things fearless and adventurous in rock.
 They really inherited the throne from David Bowie, Pink Floyd и Talking Heads.

-The latter group gave Radiohead their name, a track from their 1986 album True Stories.
-But Radiohead never sounded the same as Heads, and they didn't take much from Bowie other than his willingness to experiment.
+The latter band gave Radiohead their name, a track from the 1986 album True Stories.
+But Radiohead never sounded like the Heads, and they didn't borrow much from Bowie other than his willingness to experiment.

 Formation of the Radiohead collective